ethanherron08/Desiccator/README.md

 	Key in your desired frequency.
 The scale will output a reading every this-many seconds.
 		For long recordings (>48 hours), this should be set to a minimum of 60 seconds to avoid huge file sizes.
 Connect the scale to Desiccator
-	Open Device Manager on your computer.
-You can search for it in the Start menu or do Windows+R, type "devmgmt.msc", and run.
-	Navigate to Ports (COM & LPT), and open the drop-down menu.
-	Take note of which COM numbers are already in use. eg. COM1, COM2, COM3...
-These appear at the end of each device's name.
+	Without the scale connected to your computer, click the Refresh button, followed by the "port" drop down and take note of the available ports.
-	Plug the scale into a USB port on your computer.
+	Connect the scale via USB
-	Device manager will refresh.
-Take note of the new COM number.
-This is the port assigned to your scale.
-	Open Desiccator.exe, click Refresh Ports, and select the port assigned to your scale.
+	Click refresh again, click the drop down once more, and select the port that was not available before connecting.
+	Click "Test Port"
-		Note: "Test Port" function should only be used when you are auto-printing in very short intervals (<5 seconds) Your scale is now connected to Desiccator!
+	If that was successful, your scale is now connected to Desiccator!
 Start recording
+	If you seelcted the correct protocol in the first section of the directions, there should be no need to tamper with the default serial settings.
 	With the scale connected, click Select CSV File in Desiccator.
 Create a file with your desired name where you would like to save the weight log.
 	Click Start Logging!
 	You should now see a timestamped recording at the bottom of the screen.
 You should also see a new .csv file in the location you previoulsy specified.